sirmarcel/asax/README.md

 `asax` exposes [`jax-md`](https://github.com/google/jax-md/) energy functions as [`ase`](https://gitlab.com/ase/ase) calculators.

+**This is a very early-stage experiment.
+Please do not use it.
+Feel free to help out though!**

 ## Facts

 Needs `ase`, `jax-md`, `numpy`. `nose` to run tests. (`cd tests; nosetests`).